- top tips

 Two out of two for utes!
 The Triton comes in at second for 2019, with the most common service being the 75,000km / 60-month interval.
 The most common repairs for the Triton was for front brake pad replacements and windscreen replacements.

 3. Toyota Landcruiser

 Alright, it’s starting to become clear that these rugged workhorses we Aussies are so in love with might be hurting our back pockets.
 Although, looks like Landcruisers are putting a lot more kilometres on there than the previous two models.

 The most common service interval booked through AutoGuru for the Landcruiser was the 200,000km / 120-month service.
 Most common repairs included windscreen replacements, front brake pad replacements and alternator replacements.

 4. Holden Colorado

 I’m not even surprised anymore.
-Our fourth ute in a row, and I fear it won’t be the last either.
-Yes, I know the Landcruiser isn't purley a ute.
+Our fourth cab chassis ute in a row, and I fear it won’t be the last either.
+Yes, I know the Landcruiser also has SUV variants.

 In 2019, Colorado owners most commonly booked in for 90,000km / 54-month services, as well as front windscreen replacements, timing belt replacements and front brake pads.